 Also arrested were Julia A. Cox, 55; Roy L. Garner, 57; and Cody J. Johnson, 29.
 Cox and Garner were charged with two counts of destruction of evidence, abuse of a corpse and accessory after the fact.
 Johnson was charged with one count of destruction of evidence and abuse of a corpse and accessory after the fact.
-Those three are being held at Poweshiek County Jail.
+Cox, Garner and Johnson are being held at Poweshiek County Jail.

-At the press conference, DeCamp said the incident was not a random act since Vogel and Williams were acquainted with one another and were known to socialize in the same circles.
+At the press conference, DeCamp said the incident was not a random act as Vogel and Williams were acquainted with one another and were known to socialize in the same circles.